 A lot of people like to do shrugging exercises to warm up their shoulders, but this is a bad idea.
 Shrugs will tighten and shorten your shoulder muscles, but they won't warm them up at all.Though shoulders are technically part of the back, you can warm them up by using a foam roller or a lacrosse ball.
 Place the roller or ball under the shoulder blade and roll back and forth, slowly working your way up towards the neck, as if you were trying to reach the top of your shoulder

 They say practice makes perfect, and when it comes to mastering the diamond push up, consistency is key.

 Although it will be hard at first, practicing each day will help you stay on target to smash your fitness goals, and with each session, the elusive diamond push up will get that little bit easier.

 Diamond pushups are one of the best bodyweight exercises you can do.
 Because your hands are in the diamond position, your biceps and triceps are engaged, as well as your chest, shoulders, back, and core.
 Diamond pushups are a full-body exercise.
-Using a suspension trainer in a complimentary training program can also help to work the muscles and build a range of motion.

 People Also Ask (FAQs)

 Diamond push ups are so hard because they increase the range of motion your triceps work through.
 It also shifts the load from your larger chest muscles to your much smaller triceps.

 Yes you can do diamond push ups every day, they're a great exercise to work on your triceps.
 But it's important to remember that your body needs time to recover.
 If you do diamond pushups every day, you'll likely experience some muscle soreness due to over-training.

 No, the chest muscle isn't hard to buil.
 It's like building any muscle, it takes time and consistency.
 You're going to have to be consistent with your workouts by sticking to a routine.